SlackingPalico/wall-extension/README.md

 # MVP 1 :
 Target for Completion: Tuesday, November 2, 2015

-1) Renders user's latest stored canvas on to Google accurately across all machines
+1) Renders latest stored canvas on to Google accurately across all machines

 2) Deployed (downloadable)

+3) Adds button to top-bar that allows user to see the username associated with the canvas